ent/ent/doc/md/schema-fields.md

 	return
 }
 ```
-When having your own type that you want to use and it is not stringable:
+The custom type is not convertible to the Go basic type:

 ```go
 // Fields of the User.
 func (User) Fields() []ent.Field {